NewT123-WM/Task_based_neurons/README.md

   ```
   python regression.py
   ```
++ Note
+The code for symbolic regression is modified from [symbolic-regression-python](https://github.com/datarobot-community/symbolic-regression-python).

 After getting the neuron expression, you can assign the corresponding symbolic expression to the `expr` variable in `train.py`.